FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 #### Grid layout

-Choosing this layout divides your dashboard page into 12 equal-size columns, and you can specify how many columns your group will occupy using the 'size' property.
+Choosing this layout divides your dashboard page into **12 equal-size** columns, and you can specify how many columns your group will occupy using the **size** property.
 When groups within a row take up all column space of a given screen width, new rows automatically start.
 Additionally, the height of each row is determined by the tallest widget in that row.

-Within this layout, each group creates its internal grid layout based on the columns it occupies.
+In this layout, each group creates its internal grid layout based on the columns it occupies.

 !["Screenshot of dashboard having grid layout"](./images/node-red-dashboard-2-layout-navigation-styling-grid-layout.jpg "Screenshot of dashboard having grid layout"){data-zoomable}

 In the image above, you can see that the first and last widget groups occupy all columns, while in the middle, two groups each take up 6 columns.
-Notice how the first widget in each group creates its grid layout, utilizing all available column space.
+Notice how the first group creates its internal grid layout.

 #### Notebook layout

-Choosing this layout for your page will give it a Jupyter Notebook-like behavior, where the layout stretches to 100% width (up to a maximum of 1024px) and aligns centrally.

-In this layout, groups of pages are arranged sequentially, with each group defaulting to occupying 6 column spaces.
+Choosing the Notebook layout for your page in Dashboard 2.0 makes it work like a Jupyter Notebook, fixed at a width of **1024px** and **centered**.
+Changing the width doesn't affect the group's width but changes the internal column counts.
+It's great for dynamic Markdown, data tables, and visuals.
+Groups of pages are stacked vertically, and groups by default represent **6 column** counts each.

 !["Screenshot of dashboard having notebook layout"](./images/node-red-dashboard-2-layout-navigation-styling-notebook-layout.png "Screenshot of dashboard having notebook layout"){data-zoomable}

-While the width of groups remains fixed at 6 columns in this layout, you have the option to render a group with up to 12 columns.
-However, the widgets within the group will only utilize 6 columns of space.
-This can be seen in the following image, where the width of groups is increased to 12 columns, but the widgets only take up half of the available space, which is 6 columns each.

 #### Fixed layout

-In Dashboard 1.0, we had a fixed layout where the width of a group was a fixed pixel size, typically 90px.
-This layout was designed as a flexbox layout

-with a single row.
-If the groups in a row occupied all available space on the screen, any newly added widget would be placed in a new row.
+In this layout, the horizontal (width) unit in the size property is fixed at 90px.
+For example, if you set the group width to 3 units, it will be 3 * 90 = 270px wide.
+Each widget size unit represents a column in the group's internal grid, following the same pattern as other layouts.

 !["Screenshot of dashboard having fixed layout"](./images/node-red-dashboard-2-layout-navigation-styling-fix-layout.png "Screenshot of dashboard having fixed layout"){data-zoomable}